Hartford Truck Accident Attorney

 The trucker may be liable for an accident.
 They could break the law, become distracted, or have an operational issue with the truck.
 If they consume alcohol or drugs, they may be solely responsible for the accident.
 Driving at night or for long hours and health conditions may also factor in.
 Typically, the truck driver gets held liable for property damage or an injury without any other company or person at fault.

 The company responsible for hiring the trucker is usually accountable for the accident.
-However, proving this can be challenging unless your truck injury attorney or an investigator can expose specific matters.
+However, proving this can be challenging unless your Hartford truck accident attorney or an investigator can expose specific matters.
 These issues include a company cutting corners around safety, incomplete inspections, or setting unrealistic deadlines on the truckers.
 Many investigations prove that the manufacturer and trucking company share liability due to cutting corners and faulty equipment.

 If the company doesn’t own the truck but chooses to use it to give the trucker a vehicle, the owner can be liable for an accident.
 The owner is responsible for checking the engine, inspecting the machine, and any upkeep with the internal workings or tires.
 In addition, the owner has to maintain the truck’s parts, including fluids, brakes, electronic systems, and tires.

 Compensation & Settlements: What You Can Expect

 What is the average truck accident settlement amount?
 Since there are so many variables and no two cases are identical, there’s no set number.
 Instead, your damage extent will depend on how much the truck driver was found to be at fault and how bad the injuries are.
 If you combine these two things, you can get damages ranging from nothing to $100 million.

 Additionally, Connecticut determines fault by looking at what extent both parties were responsible for the accident.
 If you are more than 50% responsible for the accident, the truck driver won’t be found liable.
 However, the trucker will be accountable if you’re below this 50% threshold.